 |Organic Chemistry 1 & 2 with labs||8||10|

 Residency Documentation: Applicants claiming resident tuition status will need to provide dates of continuous physical presence in WV, date WV driver's license was first issued, care state and license number, exact years of WV Motor Vehicle registration, date of WV voter registration, date of purchase of any WV residential property, dates of employment in WV, exact years WV income taxes have been filed, dates of military service and dates of extended absences (6 months or more) from WV.
 If the applicant is supported by parent(s)/spouse, the questions should be answered as they pertain to them.
-If the applicant is finacially independent, the question shsould be answeed as they pertain to the applicant.
+If the applicant is finacially independent, the question should be answered as they pertain to the applicant.
 The required information will be entered in the appropriate section of the supplemental application should one be granted to the applicant.
+Determination of residency status for tuition and fee purposes is the sole discretion of the Office of the University Registrar.
+For more information http://catalog.wvu.edu/archivedcatalog/2012-2013/healthsciences/residency/#Residency

 Letters of Recommendation:

-Three (3) letters are required, two of which must be from individuals who have instructed the applicant.
+Three (3) letters are required, two of which must be from faculty who have the ability to evaluate the candidates academic abilities including written and oral communication skills, motivation, integrity, intellectual curiosity, empathy, problem solving and critical thinking skills at the collegiate level.
 The third recommendation letter may be from an instructor in any subject area, an academic advisor, pharmacist, or other health care provider.
 Due to the PharmCAS limit of four LORs accepted from each applicant, the applicant may need to send additional LORs directly to WVU in order to meet WVU LOR requirements.
-Those applicants are required to send them to Jennifer Clutter at the address below by December 2, 2013 deadline.
+Those applicants are required to send them to Jennifer Clutter at the address below by February 1, 2016, deadline.

 WVU School of Pharmacy